mkaz/juxtapose-block/readme.md

+# NOTE:

+The Juxtapose block was integrated into the [Jetpack plugin](https://jetpack.com/) as the [Image Compare block](https://github.com/Automattic/jetpack/tree/master/extensions/blocks/image-compare).
+If you want to use on your site please use the Jetpack plugin for a supported version.

+This repository was archived and will be kept around to learn from, but likely the plugin will slowly bit rot.

 ## Juxtapose Block

 A WordPress plugin which adds a block that enables you to create a side-by-side comparison of two images.